 Queer film and art are a part of pushing that conversation to the surface, and to do that, we have to show it honestly for what it is.

 That’s a tricky one.
 I think these terms are such a strong part of queer culture now that attempting to lose them is probably an uphill climb.
-I think we are already rapidly seeing a drop of terminology that is damaging, either to self-identity or to others.
-So there is a self-policing happening that is somewhat positive.
+I think we are already rapidly seeing a drop in terminology that is damaging, either to self-identity or to others, so there is a self-policing happening that is somewhat positive.

 I also think you have to look at the most popular terminology for what it is and not be shy about it.
 Largely, these terms are used to speed up the process of casual sex via apps designed for exactly that.
 I don’t think you see these terms as prevalent in other apps that are more tailored toward relationships, for example.
 There is no denying that gay culture is openly sexual; these terms are authentically born from that, and I think there is enough awareness of that out there.

-It’s important to state that many people have a positive experience with online hook-up apps and dating.
-But, do we risk losing the more personal approach of conversation, physical groups and connection in our ever-growing online world?
+It’s important to state that many people have a positive experience with online hookup apps and dating.
+However, do we risk losing the more personal approach of conversation, physical groups and connection in our ever-growing online world?

-It’s a double-edged sword, the app’s experience can and has been traced to the closures of physical queer spaces that used to serve that purpose of community or meeting place.
-On the other side, the positives of identity and sexual exploration that comes with these apps can’t be disregarded.
+It’s a double-edged sword; the app’s experience can and has been traced to the closures of physical queer spaces that used to serve the purpose of community or meeting places.
+On the other side, the positives of identity and sexual exploration that come with these apps can’t be disregarded.
 I would also be the first to say that I have had transformative points of connection and communication via apps.
 The two aren’t mutually exclusive.

 I think they already have.
 We are seeing pop-up online bars, queer gaming meetups, watch parties and more live streams.
 Those spaces inevitably lead to new forms of social connections.
 I have also noticed a dramatic shift in people being comfortable with video calls, and dating and hook-up apps have adopted that.
 If 2020 taught us anything, it’s how fast we can adapt.
 Because of that, I think there is a new genuine intimacy being found virtually that we used to think only existed in the flesh.
 Of course, it will go the other way once we are out of this, but I don’t see us letting that go entirely.